dreambo8563/vue-storage-watcher/README.md

 this.$ls.on("token", callback)
 ```

-subscribe the key in the storage, will trigger the callback function if any changes happen with the key
+subscribe the key in the storage, will trigger the callback function if any changes happen.

 the return value is the handler need to be used to unsubscribe